top of page

 Stuart strummed a triumphant chord on his ukulele.
 “I can bend like this!” he said, leaning dramatically to the side.

-“Not physically, Stuart,” I said, laughing.
+“Not physically, Stuart,” I laughed.
 “But you’re definitely on the right track.”

 Tool 3: Take Small, Warrior Steps Forward